1. A Beginner’s Guide to OpenMC¶

-Pro: No mesh generation is required to build geometry.
-By using constructive solid geometry, it’s possible to build complex models with curved surfaces.
+- Pro: No mesh generation is required to build geometry.
+By using constructive solid geometry, it’s possible to build arbitrarily complex models with curved surfaces.

 Because fewer approximations are made in solving a problem by the Monte Carlo method, it is often seen as a “gold standard” which can be used as a benchmark for a solution of the same problem by deterministic means.
 However, it comes at the expense of a potentially longer simulation.

 In order to do anything, the code first needs to have a model of some problem of interest.
 This could be a nuclear reactor or any other physical system with fissioning material.
 You, as the code user, will need to describe the model so that the code can do something with it.
 A basic model consists of a few things:

 - A description of the geometry – the problem must be split up into regions of homogeneous material composition.

 - For each different material in the problem, a description of what nuclides are in the material and at what density.